 The layout is the first layer of form building and involves designing how your form looks and what information it collects.
 Forms are comprised of components, or fields.
 There are a few varieties.
 Here’s what you need to know about components:

 These components are the essential building blocks of a form, enabling users to input information.
-Key interactive elements include text fields, radio buttons, checkboxes, dropdowns, tables, dates, and signatures.
+Key interactive elements include text fields, radio buttons, checkboxes, dropdowns, tables, dates, images, and signatures.

 These enhance your form’s appearance and functionality without being interactive.
 Use these components to group elements and apply display logic, ensuring the correct information and fields are visible at each workflow step.